Save big (up to $1,875) on small business tools with our free membership, business.com+

 Direct cash flow method

-You’ll group cash transactions by type:
+Cash transactions are grouped by type:

 • Operating cash flow: Cash received from customers, cash paid to suppliers and other operating expenses, such as salaries, rent and raw materials: